M3hrdadR/xuaPlugin/README.md

 ## Getting Started
-First of all you need to meet prerequisites.
+First of all you need to meet prerequisites. salam

 ### Installing IDE
 Install an IntelliJ-based IDE.
 We recommend installing IDEA Community Edition (since it's free), using the following command.